Preparing for Your Child’s First Appointment

 Before your appointment

-Before scheduling your child's clinic visit, we will review your child's medical records in an intake form.
-This information will be emailed or mailed to you in advance of your child's appointment.
-This will provide our team with the detailed medical information we need to get to know your child and help us understand their individual symptoms and disease presentation.
+Before scheduling your child’s in-person clinic visit, we will complete a quick telephone intake with you.
+A welcome packet, including a parent summary and consent form, will be emailed or mailed to you and must be completed prior to scheduling your child’s in-person appointment.
+This will provide our team with the detailed medical information we need to get to know your child and help us understand their medical history and what brings you to CHOP for an appointment.

 Insurance authorization and referrals

-If your insurance company requires a referral before your child can be examined at CHOP, please contact your child's primary care provider.
-The provider will need to know the date of your child's upcoming visit, provider numbers (which our clinic coordinator can provide you), and the CHOP location where your child will be seen.
+If your insurance company requires a referral before your child can be seen at CHOP, please contact your child’s primary care provider.
+Your provider will need to know:

 What to expect on the day of your child’s visit

+Your child’s visit will take place in person at CHOP.
 The VEO-IBD Clinic is located within the Division of Gastroenterology, Hepatology and Nutrition on the 6th floor of the Buerger Center for Advanced Pediatric Care, located at 3500 Civic Center Blvd., Philadelphia, PA, on the Raymond G. Perelman Campus.

 Parking and check-in